-Today we’ll take a closer look at the “Chase Freedom” credit card, which is probably the card issuer’s most popular credit card at the moment.
+Today, we’ll take a closer look at the “Chase Freedom Card,” which is probably the card issuer’s most popular credit card at the moment.

 First and foremost, Chase Freedom is a cash back credit card with no annual fee, which is its biggest draw.
-And my favorite combination.
+And my favorite combination for a credit card, assuming the rewards are lucrative enough.

 Chase Freedom 1% Cash Back